EgbieAndersonUku1/myBlog/README.md

  bootstrap.

- I will also be using a combination of testing this will include
+ I will also be using a combination of testing.
+This will include
- automatic testing such as e selenium and unit tests as well as manual testing, regression testing,exploration testing, black box testing, white box testing, etc.
+ automatic testing, unit tests, manual testing, regression testing, exploration testing, black box testing, white box testing, etc.